whykusanagi/VTuberHub/README.md

 ### Symptom: Only one app updates

-**Cause**: One target port is incorrect
+**Cause**: One target port is incorrect, or VBridger is not properly configured

 **Fix**:
+- **VBridger Configuration**:
+  - Ensure VBridger is set to `127.0.0.1` (not your network IP)
+  - Verify VBridger port is `49983` (must match `relay_config.json`)
+  - **Important**: VBridger must be connected (click "Connect" button) before starting the relay
+  - Check VBridger connection status indicator to confirm it's listening
+- **Port Verification**:
   - Verify VBridger/Warudo ports in `relay_config.json` match actual ports
   - Check if VBridger and Warudo are listening on expected ports
   - Use `netstat -an | findstr :49983` to verify VBridger port
+  - Use `netstat -an | findstr :39539` to verify Warudo port

 ### Symptom: Intermittent lag